wesley974/mailserver/install/README.md

 ## The scripts

 ### build_db.sh
-Create mail database and his tables.
+Create only the mail database.

 ### enable_admin_rc.sh
 Enable the 'Admin' button for the both Roundcube themes (larry and classic).